andrewtavis/slides/README.md

 yarn run dev
 ```

 Once finished you can visit <http://localhost:3000> to view the slides.
-Follow the prompts in your terminal to close them or do other actions.

-> Note: Slidev is a live development server — changes to `slides.md` files will automatically be reflected in the browser.
+Follow the prompts in your terminal to close the slides or do other actions.
+Note also that [Slidev](https://github.com/slidevjs/slidev) is a live development server — changes to the `slides.md` files for each presentation will automatically be reflected in the browser.